 Correct trademark usage

-Once you’ve started using a trademark or service mark, let the world know that your brand or product name is protected by affixing the trademark symbol next to it.
-A federal trademark gets the little R in a circle.
-Common law marks, meanwhile, are represented by TM for trademarks and SM for service marks.
+Once you’ve started using a trademark or service mark, let the world know that your brand or product name is protected by affixing the trademark symbol (™) next to it.
+Upon obtaining federal registration, you can use the registered trademark symbol (®).

 While you don’t need to put the respective symbol every time you use the identifying mark, it’s important that you do use it prominently from time to time.
 When it comes to written documents such as promotional materials, you need only use the symbol with the first mention of the mark.